Leandromaro/IA/README.md

-Inteligencia Artificial
+Inteligencia Artificial - Artificial Intelligence
 ==
-# Aprendizaje por Refuerzo
+# Aprendizaje por Refuerzo - Reinforcement Learning

 This project was made to be presented at the university, it uses different techniques of Reinforcement Learning.
 It was made only to have a good point of view of how this artificial technique works.